General Election (Leaders’ Debates) Bill

 Overview

-This bill proposes establishing an independent commission to organize televised debates between political party leaders during general elections.
-The commission would aim to maximize viewership and media coverage of these debates, ensuring a minimum number of debates are held before the election.
+This bill proposes creating an independent commission to organize televised debates between political party leaders during general elections.
+The commission would aim to maximize viewership and media coverage of these debates, ensuring a minimum number of debates are held with specific participation requirements for party leaders.

 Description